-On May 17, DCSI celebrated IDAHOT (International Day Against Homophobia and Transphobia) with a community breakfast at the Next Generation Health Club on Memorial Drive.
+On 17 May 2017, DHS celebrated IDAHOT (International Day Against Homophobia and Transphobia) with a community breakfast at the Next Generation Health Club on Memorial Drive.

 Over 80 members of the LGBTIQ+ community and their allies joined Minister for Communities and Social Inclusion, Hon Zoe Bettison MP, and Dr Niki Vincent, the South Australian Commissioner for Equal Opportunity.

 IDAHOT takes place on 17 May every year in over 120 countries around the world.
 This specific date was chosen because 17 May 1990 was the date that the World Health Organisation removed homosexuality from its list of mental health disorders.
 In 2017, IDAHOT focused on families and their role in supporting LGBTIQ family members, as well as the importance of respecting the rights of LGBTIQ families.

 The breakfast provided an opportunity to engage with the LGBTIQ community and offered a safe, inclusive and supportive space to celebrate this important day in the LGBTIQ calendar.

 DECD Announces New Trans* and Gender Diverse Student Policy!